 In simple terms, it appears that antioxidants protect healthy cells and cancer cells from the damaging effects of ROS.
 When cancer cells break free of a tumor and move through the body they can and should run into oxidative stress—an onslaught of ROS.
 This molecular battle usually prevents most cancer cells from making it to new organs and tissues.
 But an out-of-proportion shot of antioxidants can potentially spare them, making it more likely that the cancer cells will survive and spread to a new part of the body.

 Eating the recommended variety of 5-9 servings of fruits and vegetables can be a challenge.
 Plus, there’s the question of the soil quality the food was grown in and its real nutritional value after sitting on the grocery shelf for weeks.
-The easiest and most chosen way to get more antioxidants is to reach for one or more high-dose antioxidant pills such as beta carotene, Vitamin E or Vitamin A, or a mineral source such as selenium.
+The easiest and most chosen way to get more antioxidants is to reach for one or more high-dose antioxidant pills such as beta carotene, Vitamin E, or Vitamin A, or a mineral source such as selenium.
 But, there is disturbing recent research on the use of these and indications that high doses of single antioxidants may do more harm than good, in some circumstances, by creating an imbalance.

 There are now published studies strongly pointing to high doses of beta carotene (a type of provitamin normally found in much lower concentrations in yellow/orange vegetables and fruits) increasing the risk of cancer in people who smoke.
-Another study indicates a higher risk of prostate cancer among otherwise healthy men taking high-dose vitamin E, and to a possible connection between high-dose selenium supplementation and an increased risk of skin cancer.
+Another study indicates a higher risk of prostate cancer among otherwise healthy men taking high-dose vitamin E and a possible connection between high-dose selenium supplementation and an increased risk of skin cancer.

 While the jury is still out on the mixed results of the studies, it is clearly one thing to get the antioxidant benefits from food sources and plants but an entirely different matter to take a pill that gives you a thousand times more than what is found in the beautiful fruits and vegetables we should continue enjoying.